Quick Picks

 Most buyers compare airflow first and regret it later.
 Bedrooms punish the loud unit, the bright unit, and the unit with a fan tone that cuts through silence.
 A quieter setting that stays on every night beats a stronger mode that gets switched off after three days.

-That is why quiet-first devices like the Blueair earn attention even when they are not the cheapest option.
+That is why quiet-first devices like the Dreo earn attention even when they are not the cheapest option.
 The best bedroom appliance is the one that disappears into the background without disappearing from use.

 Count maintenance as part of the price